bhauman/lein-figwheel/doc/editor_repls.md

-# Editor REPLs and nREPL
+# Editor REPLs, Figwheel, ClojureScript and nREPL

+If you are just wanting an nREPL connection into the underlying figwheel process please skip ahead to

-You may want a REPL in your editor.
+You may want a ClojureScript REPL in your editor.
 This makes it much easier to ship code from your buffer to be evaluated.

 But ... we need a little context before you start on this journey.